Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 No tax on interest

-No tax on any abroad income
+No tax on any income abroad

 Small minimum presence requirement